top of page

 Living in a state like Wisconsin can make things extremely challenging!
 There are seasons where we don't practice outside until the third or fourth week, and by that time a third of the season has passed.
 Yikes!
 Below you'll find ideas to help you and your team battle the elements and still hold meaningful jumps practices even without a runway and sandpit.

 Option 1 - Use A High Jump Mat!

 There are COUNTLESS drills you can do if you have a high jump mat and the necessary space.
-I use a large number of indoor drills to start my season every year, and generally don't jump most of the jumpers outdoors until absolutley necessary.
+I use a large number of indoor drills to start my season every year and do all I can to avoid jumping athletes until absolutely necessary.
 I don't have a list of the various drills I use, but if you are looking for one please let me know!
-To give you a visual I have included a few examples below.

 Option 2 - The Pool

 1.)
 For most plyometrics you want to make sure your athletes are in the shallow end of the pool.
-The deeper they go, the more likely they are to losing the proper form/explosiveness (thus it will be pointless).
+The deeper they go, the more likely they are to lose the proper form/explosiveness.

-In the district I currently coach for, the gymnastics team practices in a facility that is off the high school grounds.
-Because of this I have a "jumpers party" each year where I take my jumpers to a local gymnastics business to enjoy the many jumper-friends resources they have.
-This has been one of the most beneficial and fun experiences of coaching career and the kids really enjoy it!
-If you have the ability to use gymnastic specific mats/materials on school grounds I highly recommend it!
-Below are a few resources I have used to help my athletes make the most of our time when working out at a gymnastics location.
+When I still coached in Sun Prairie, I would take my jumpers to a local gymnastics business to enjoy the many jumper-friendly resources they have.
+This has been one of the most beneficial and fun experiences of my coaching career and the kids really enjoy it!
+If you have the ability to use gymnastic-specific mats/materials on school grounds I highly recommend it!
+Below are a few resources I have used to help my athletes make the most of their time when working out at a gymnastics location.